Are you suffering with back pain?

 Did you know…

-That the leading cause of injury around the world is acute low back pain?
-In the U.S. alone, an estimated 31 million people are suffering from some type of back pain – many of them chronically.
-Although inflammatory diseases and other conditions can be a source of back pain.
-The vast majority of symptoms are caused by mechanical discrepancies in the spine, pelvis, and hips.
+that the leading cause of disability around the world is lower back pain?
+In the U.S. alone, an estimated 31 million people are suffering from some type of bone and joint pain - many of them chronically.
+Although inflammatory diseases and other conditions can be a source of joint pain, the vast majority of symptoms are caused by mechanical discrepancies in the spine.

-Should I see a chiropractor for my back pain?
+Should I see a chiropractor for back pain?

 Yes.
 Although not everyone is a candidate for chiropractic treatment.
-Those who are, often find significant low back pain relief with ongoing treatment.
-Talk to your doctor of chiropractic today for medical advice on treatment for back pain or to schedule an appointment.
+Those who are often found significant relief with ongoing treatment.
+Contact your fargo chiropractor today for more information or to schedule an appointment.

 Most chiropractic adjustments are not painful.
-However, it is normal to experience some mild to moderate soreness.
-This is like exercise soreness, in the first one to two days following your treatment.
-Otherwise, you can return to your usual routine as soon as you leave the office unless instructed otherwise by your chiropractor.
+However, it is normal to experience some mild to moderate exercise-like soreness in the first one to two days following your treatment.
+Otherwise, you can return to your usual routine as soon as you leave the office.